jlevy/og-equity-compensation/README.md

   [stand by the existing system](https://a16z.com/2016/06/23/options-timing/), arguing that it is better to incentivize people not to leave a company, or that long windows effectively transfer wealth from employees who commit long-term to those who leave.
-- Some also argue that it’s a legal requirement of ISOs to have a 90-day exercise window.
+- Some focused on the legalities also argue that it’s a legal requirement of ISOs to have a 90-day exercise window.
   While this is technically true, it’s
   [not the whole story](https://news.ycombinator.com/item?id=9254299).
 It is possible for companies to extend the exercise window by changing the nature of the options (converting them from ISOs to NSOs) and
   [many companies](https://github.com/holman/extended-exercise-windows) now choose to do just that.
-- Finally, it’s clear that many employees did not understand on the nuances of this before joining companies in the past, and some
+- Taken together, it’s clear many employees were not clear on the nuances of this before joining companies in the past, and some
   [🔑have suffered](https://medium.com/@ben_mathes/90-days-and-my-six-figure-mistake-a495f4a188e2)
   because of it.
-  With the risks of short exercise windows for employees becoming more widely known, longer exercise windows are becoming more prevalent.
+  With the risks of short exercise windows for employees becoming more widely known, longer exercise windows are gradually becoming more prevalent.
   As an employee or a founder, it is fairer and wiser to understand and negotiate these things up front, and avoid unfortunate surprises.